wang-zhi-cheng/ui-model/docs/update-to-v7-rc-log.md

 ## Review

-There is a code that references the Renderer, but no obsolete hints are found at compile time.
+There is a code that references the Renderer, but no DEPRECATED hints are found at compile time.
 It works fine after manual correction.

 ## 17:33 Test It